estuary/flow/site/docs/concepts/derivations.md

 ensuring end-to-end “exactly once” semantics.

-When materializing into a non-transactional store, Flow is only able to provide weaker “at least once” semantics: it’s possible that a document may be combined into a database value more than once.
+When materializing into a non-transactional store, Flow is only able to provide weaker “at least once” semantics;
+it’s possible that a document may be combined into a database value more than once.
 Whether that’s a concern depends a bit on the task at hand.
-Some reductions can be applied repeatedly without changing the result (they're "idempotent"), and in other use-cases approximations are acceptable.
+Some reductions can be applied repeatedly without changing the result (they're "idempotent"), while in other use cases approximations are acceptable.
 For the summing example above,
 "at-least-once" semantics could give an incorrect result.

-### Accumulate in Registers
+### Accumulate in registers

 To accumulate in registers,
 you use a derivation that defines a reducible register schema